kmezhoud/biodiversity/README.md

 + Docker container is available.
 + Extend search to Poland and Switzerland.
 Other is coming...
 + Convert csv files to sqlite database.
-  + Faster raed of tables
+  + Faster read of tables
   + focus search on selcted tables
 + Add popup to select interested countries to focus on.
   + Reduce waiting time and improve reactivity of the App.